Fast, flavourful fat-free vegetable nuggets!

 - Dip cauliflower pieces in egg then roll in Panko until evenly coated; place on a baking sheet until they are all coated.

-- Carefully transfer half of the coated cauliflower pieces to the air fryer’s basket, placing them in one layer with a little bit of space between each one.
+- If cooking in an air fryer, carefully transfer half of the coated cauliflower pieces to the air fryer’s basket, placing them in one layer with a little bit of space between each one.
 Re-insert the basket into the machine.
 Set the timer for 15 minutes.

 - While cauliflower cooks, prepare sauce by putting honey, garlic, 1/4 cup (60 mL) of the water, soy sauce and sriracha into a small pot.
 Bring to a boil then reduce heat to medium low and simmer for 5 minutes, stirring occasionally.